 4. Confusion over time and space

 Sometimes you think so deeply that at some point, you start, look around and think: “Where am I?
-How did I get here?”
-Or, for example, you cannot remember exactly when you met with an old friend – two days ago or last week?
+How did I get here?"
+Or, for instance, you might not be able to recall the precise time you ran into an old buddy - two days ago or last week?
 Or maybe it was in the summer?

 It becomes difficult to estimate time and distance.
-There are problems with the descent and ascent of the stairs, taking a bath (after all, you need to climb into it, having calculated the depth and the necessary movements), finding the way to the desired place.
+There are problems with the descent and ascent of the stairs, taking a bath (after all, you need to climb into it, having determined the depth and the required movements), finding the way to the desired place.

 Also read: 6 Ways to Reduce The Risk of Senile Dementia